ArjayReyes/CS-151-Tully/README.md

     2. Contained information such as title, author, ISBN, and returnDate at the time.

 Matthew
+1. Created the User class
+    - The User class
+2. Created and implemented the custom exceptions
+    -
 ### Project Code & Report

 Darrel - UI/Frontend